mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ```
 [Install LightBlue Punchthrough](https://punchthrough.com/lightblue/) on your phone and connect to your Argon.

+:checkered_flag: Take two screenshots showing LightBlue connected to your Argon.
+The first screenshot (named LightBlue1.jpg)will contain the Advertisement Data showing the raw advertisement packet.
+The second screenshot (named LightBlue2.jpg) will show the Temperature Measurement Properties screen and the Read/indicated values - it is important that you display the values arriving on your phone from the Argon.

 #### The Argon is using a constrained network - Bluetooth Low Energy